-Exclusion is an extreme sanction and is only administered by the Head (or, in the absence of the Head of Prep and Senior, the Deputy Heads or the School Principal.
+Exclusion is an extreme sanction and is only administered by the Principal or, in the absence of the Principal, the Deputy Principal Senior, Vice Principal Prep.
 Exclusion, whether fixed term (suspension) or permanent (expulsion) may be used for any of the following, all of which constitute examples of unacceptable conduct, and are serious infringements of the School's Rules and Regulations on behaviour:

-• The earlier stages of the Behaviour Policy sanctions have been used and the student's behaviour has not improved or continued rule breaking;

-- In the reasonable judgement of the Headteacher, this is in the best interests of the student, their peers, staff or the school. - The use or threatened use of physical violence against any person inside or outside the school, including verbal abuse, intimidation or threats against staff; - The behaviour being addressed puts the student's or others' safety at risk; - Breaches of examination regulations or any other forms of cheating; - Vandalisation or arson of school property - The student has been found to be in possession of drugs/alcohol or drug/alcohol paraphernalia, or attempted to supply the drugs/alcohol; - The student has seriously breached UK law or School rules; - Behaviour outside of school, harming safety and wellbeing of individuals - Child on child abuse, harmful sexual behaviour. - Radicalisation and extremism.
+- The earlier stages of the Behaviour Policy sanctions have been used and the student's behaviour has not improved or continued rule breaking; - In the reasonable judgement of the Principal this is in the best interests of the student, their peers, staff or the school. - The use or threatened use of physical violence against any person inside or outside the school, including verbal abuse, intimidation or threats against staff; - The behaviour being addressed puts the student's or others' safety at risk; - Breaches of examination regulations or any other forms of cheating; - Vandalisation or arson of school property - The student has been found to be in possession of drugs/alcohol or drug/alcohol paraphernalia, or attempted to supply the drugs/alcohol; - The student has seriously breached UK law or School rules; - Behaviour outside of school, harming safety and wellbeing of individuals - Child on child abuse, harmful sexual behaviour. - Radicalisation and extremism

-This is not an exhaustive list and there may be other situations where the Head makes the judgement that exclusion is an appropriate sanction
+This is not an exhaustive list and there may be other situations where the Principal makes the judgement that exclusion is an appropriate sanction